stanton119/data-analysis/README.md

 *   Word embeddings plot with hiplot
     *   Plot with PCA first and compare with hiplot
 *   Compare linear regression MC dropout to theoretical results
-*   Optimal car charging schedule
+*   Optimal car charging schedule based on energy prices or carbon output
 *   Media pipe - 3d audio
     *   Face distance javascript web app with react
 *   Covid UK plot against time on a map
     *   https://www.reddit.com/r/dataisbeautiful/comments/pay78n/oc_active_covid19_cases_per_capita_in_usa_1212020/
 *   Autoencoder using transfer learning?
     *   what do we use for the decoder?
+    *   MNIST auto-encoder to digit classifier
 *   Fit a sinusoid to noisy data
     *   Fourier
     *   Gradient descent